LksSousa/Structs_01/README.md

 # Challenge
-You have to create a struct, named Student, representing the student's details, as mentioned above, and store the data of a student.
+You have to create a struct, named Student, representing the student's details and store the data of a student.

 # Input Format